 Fearlessness because by repeating the Honor Declaration, we take control of our day instead of letting it dictate things to us.
 We set the tone for the day, and the tone relates to the fact the King Jesus experienced his agony without the slightest intimidation.
 There was never any doubt that he, the Spearhead of God's whole campaign, would stay faithful to his messianic identity and mission.
 The Honor Declaration connects us to his fearlessness.

 Significance because "honorable finishers" are a central part of his campaign strategy.
 Jesus is not simply showing the world that he can finish well himself.
 He is showing that he can put his Spirit, his strength of character, and his sacrificial commitment into us as his followers, and we can finish honorably too.
 This has huge significance because it shows that humans can participate in his honorability, not just admire it.

 Eventual joy because honorable behavior involves delayed gratification.
 Jesus, "for the joy set before him, endured the cross, despising its shame" (Hebrews 12.2).
 Jesus didn't try to put on a joyful face as he carried his cross.
 There was no joy at the time.
 But he was trusting God the Father for future joy, and the Father honors that kind of trust.
 Quitters never get to know that joy, and the Honor Declaration keeps us from become quitters.

-2. When make our Declaration about Jesus carrying his cross, are we basically saying that people should stick with their cause doggedly to the end even if they fail?
+2. When we make our Declaration about Jesus carrying his cross, are we basically saying that people should stick with their cause doggedly to the end even if they fail?

 He is empowering his campaign team members today to live honorably and to finish honorably, seeking God's honor more than they fear human shame.
 He is doing what dead religious teachers cannot do, radiating his power into his followers, changing them into different people by direct spiritual connection not only through his ideas and teachings.
 And he is going to do what dead religious teachers will not do--come back to take power and rule the world.